asos-edgeorge/asos-edgeorge/README.md

 ## Hi 👋

-My name is Ed, a **Senior Android Engineer** on the Web and Apps Team.
+My name is Ed, an **Acting Lead Android Engineer** on the Web and Apps Team.

 ---